 The character of the women (played with restraint, by Heather Locklear) seems reticent, unapologetic, calm, and sure of herself throughout the entire episode.
 To top it all she is rich, attractive and the sole heir to all her husband’s money.
 Alan Shore in his closing statements, calls out everyone (including me, the viewer) on wanting her to be found guilty simply because we don’t like her, which is where he talks about Schadenfreude.
 It’s a brilliant piece of writing, supported by an incredible performance by James Spader that incites one to think about personal and societal bias.

 Now, let’s ring this in

 Whether a person is confident or not, people like to seem confident, even in the face of doubt and fear.
 It’s a way of masking their vulnerable side.
 But it shouldn’t come at the expense of one’s reputation or goodwill.
-So let’s look at 5 situations to help identify what I like to call the 5 principles of Amiable Confidence!
+So let’s look at 5 situations to help identify what I like to call the 5 principles of Communicating Confidence!